BLE-LTER/LTER-website/README.md

 For videos played in the background, you need to:

+1. Make sure the video looks good at various window sizes including those for mobile devices.
+Basically this means the interesting content shouldn't be only on the sides of the video.
-1. Remove audio.
+2. Remove audio.
-2. Trim it to just the quality content.
+3. Trim it to just the quality content.
-3. Make it as small as possible.
+4. Make it as small as possible.
-4. Extract the first frame as an image to use while the video is loading in a browser.
+5. Extract the first frame as an image to use while the video is loading in a browser.

 You can accomplish this to a basic degree using a Windows 10 software stack.